-Our Basingstoke Judo club is registered with the British Judo Association, the sport’s National Governing Body.
-We are located in a professionally equipped full time dojo with mats permanently laid and a range of training equipment to use to help develop strength and flexibility.
-Our permanently matted dojo (training hall) makes training easier and safer when practising Judo.
+Registering our Basingstoke Judo club with the British Judo Association, our National Governing Body, meaning many benefits to our club.
+A professionally equipped full time dojo is a great facility for our Children’s Judo class to be in.
+Importantly, with mats permanently laid and a range of training equipment to use to help develop strength and flexibility.
+Consequently our permanently matted dojo (training hall) makes training easier and safer when practising Judo.

-The techniques necessary to practising effective Judo techniques do not rely on strength or size, meaning that they can be performed against larger and stronger opponents.
-This makes this Judo a great martial art to learn for children and smaller adults either as a sport or for self defence.
+In a Judo class for kids the techniques necessary to practising effective Judo do not rely on strength or size. above all, performing against larger and stronger opponents is possible in Judo due to its nature.
+Therefore, this makes this Judo a great learn for children and smaller adults either as a sport or for self defence.
+Moreover, pairing with someone of an appropriate size helps you to learn and test your skills in our Children’s Judo class,.

 We are the only Judo club in Basingstoke to hold Sport England’s prestigious Clubmark quality Kitemark accreditation.
 Clubmark thoroughly vets the policies and procedures in a club along with the actual coaches to ascertain the qualitative nature of the club to provide a consistantly high quality learning environment for it’s members.